 So you have grown your beautiful hair out for some time now and you are ready to chop it all off and donate it to a wonderful organization like Locks of Love or Wigs for Kids.
 I think that is amazing!
 I cannot tell you how wonderful and selfless and important this act of love and kindness is.
 I should know, I accept a dozen of these donations a week here at The Art of Wigs.
 So as you pile through the requirements one last time before the “big chop” you will see a sentence that will stop your heart. ” we do not accept hair that has been processed or colored in any way.”
 Agggg!
 ‘Why did I highlight my hair last summer?
-I was just trying to cover my roots.
+What can I do?
 I feel so cheated.
-The only people I know with virgin hair ARE Virgins ” you think.

-So, here’s what I have to say.
-My little wig company loves to make wigs for everyone!
-Children are the hardest emotionally but women over 18 are the majority.
-The way my company works is as follows:.
-I buy hair for the wigs that I keep in stock and sell on the internet from Russia.
-Those are the ones you will see on the web site under the Virgin category.
-I also have boxes of hair donations.
-I seperate them into two catagories, Virgin and Processed/Color treated.
-If you are a child, you get a Virgin hair wig automatically.
-You cannot believe that feeling you get when you hand over that wig to them, you take all the pressure off making any major desisions about their precious baby’s hair, and you leave them to worry about more important things.
+- If you are a child client of mine, you get a Virgin hair wig automatically.
+You cannot believe that feeling you get when you hand over that wig to a parent.
+You take all the pressure off making any major desisions about their precious baby’s hair, and you leave them to worry about more important things.
 That gift will never be tainted by me then asking them for money.
 I like to beg, fight, and steal to make sure that that family will never pay a red cent for that wig.
 I prefer to bother their friends and family to help me cover the cost.
 A percentage of all my profit goes to helping pay for these wigs.

 Thanks for listening ya’ll